Colorful Talks with Graphs: Human-Interpretable Graph Encodings for Large Language Models: Reproducibility

 \section{Reproducibility}

 \textbf{Code.} The code is available at: \url{https://github.com/angelozangari/CL-OWL}

 The entire pipeline is designed to be easily executable and reproducible.
 Easiness of \textbf{executability} is guaranteed by one main \textit{./run.sh} script that automates all the pipeline stages.
 This includes the initial setup, which ensures that all the required packages are installed, and sets up the python virtual environment with the required packages.
 Then one can proceed with the dataset generation, followed by the LLM testing, the automatic parsing and the computation of the results.
 Each of these steps is executable singularly with a dedicated script command.
+Each configuration was evaluated with a single run using a different random seed.
+We do not report standard deviation as it is not highly relevant in our evaluation context.
+We generate different random graphs and the answers of the graph queries are averaged on these graphs.

 Regarding \textbf{reproducibility}, all the parameters in the pipeline are in a dedicated config/ folder, which contains exclusively \textit{.yaml} files, in which all the needed parameters for dataset generation, LLM testing and reporting reside.
 Moreover, all the parts of the prompts (from the pre-task definition to the task instruction) have their content entirely confined to the \textit{config/} directory too.
 This way, if anyone wants to change the content of the prompt they can simply edit the configuration file of the prompt and avoid modifying the code.